CatherineTrevor/lead-generator-calculator/TESTING.md

 Testing was done throughout site development, with branches created for each feature before it was merged into the master file.

-Usability was tested with the below workflow, sent to new users to ensure testing from different users, on different devices and browsers.
+Usability was tested with the below workflow, sent to new users to ensure testing from different users, on different devices and browsers to ensure issues were caught and fixed during development.

 |         | User Action                                                                              | Expected result                                                                                                                                                                       | Y/N |
 | ------- | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |